Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 • The function receives the SSR manifest from Astro’s build process

 The Durable Object’s fetch method handles WebSocket upgrade requests.
-When a client connects:
+With the Hibernation API, when a client connects:

 1. It validates the userId and username parameters